October Long Weekend Labour Day

 Beaches and outdoor activities

 In October, thousands of whales will be making their way back down the east coast of Australia towards Antarctica.
 Spot them from vantage points like Barranjoey Lighthouse, North Head, the Federation Cliff Walk and Cape Solander.
 You can also hop aboard a whale watching cruise.
-Check out Wild About Whales for recent sightings.
+Visit Wild About Whales for recent sightings.